jaydengong17/jaydengong17.github.io/_posts/2024-12-17-Unicode-Image.md

 excerpt_seperator: <!--excerpt-->
 ---

+I made a tool to convert images to ascii art (ish) files.
+As you can see from my ascii art tab,
+I've always been interested in this concept, and recently, I found an image made out of braille.
+This image seemed too big to make by hand, so I tried to write a program to make it.

-This converts images to unicode characters, in a 1 to 1 mapping of pixels to dots.
+This converts images in a 1 to 1 mapping of pixels to dots.
 The converter is made for pixel art.
 To make the 1 to 1 part possible, this sacrafices the grayscale part of usual ascii image converters